 How does emotion drive mobile ad performance?

 Emotion is the fastest path to user decision-making in a 2-3 second ad view window.
-Mobile users scroll through 50+ ads daily, so ads that trigger immediate emotional responses get 3-5x higher click-through rates than rational, benefit-focused messaging.
+Mobile users scroll through a high volume of ads daily, so ads that trigger immediate emotional responses consistently outperform rational, benefit-focused messaging.
+The type of emotional hook you use matters significantly—identity-transformation hooks deliver 34-35% higher CTR than feature-based hooks across app install campaigns.

 We've tested this extensively across gaming, fintech, and e-commerce apps.
-A fitness app's ad showing the joy of a personal record outperforms the same app messaging about calorie burns by 280%.
+In our experience, a fitness app's ad showing the joy of a personal record can dramatically outperform the same app messaging about calorie burns.
 The difference isn't the product, it's what feeling the user experiences.

 Matching emotion to app category